< Home

 Looking for something else?

-Case Summary: Keenan Walsh
+Incident Report: Keenan Walsh

 Oct 30, 2020

-Keenan Walsh was four years old when on Friday, 23 August 2013, he drowned in the 2.7-metre-deep end of the indoor swimming pool at Bicclescombe Grange at Ilfracombe in North Devon.
+Keenan Walsh was four years old when, on Friday, 23 August 2013, he drowned in the 2.7-metre-deep end of the indoor swimming pool at Bicclescombe Grange at Ilfracombe in North Devon.
 Keenan was on holiday, his dad and step-mum having booked the Grange, a private hire four-star holiday home, along with other friends and their children.
 Keenan was from Uxbridge in West London and was in a large party that included twelve other children who were all staying with their families at Bicclescombe Grange (Di-Salvo, 2016).

 The family arrived late on the afternoon of 23 August, and at some time between 17:45 and 18:17, Keenan got into difficulty in the deep end of the pool.
 12 other children were playing in the pool at the time of the incident, but neither adults nor other children spotted Keenan.
 His body is thought to have been obscured by floats and toy inflatables.